benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 Unfortunately it seems that using streams and cuda graphs was not the key of the problem since we could not get improvements.
-In order to see if streams were actually used we check it with nvvp that show us a thorougly execution of the program.
-Here we could obtain that *gpu_lin_solve_rb_step* is the 85% of the code, and the rest is taken by the other kernels.
+In order to see if streams were actually used we check it with nvvp that show us a thoroughly execution of the program.
+Here we could obtain that `gpu_lin_solve_rb_step` is the 85% of the code, and the rest is taken by the other kernels.
 Maybe we could get some concurrency between kernels but they were not the key of the problem.